-This manuscript presents an overview of the physical oceanographic environment in the Newfoundland and Labrador (NL) Region during 2006, in relation to long-term average conditions based on historical data.
-Where possible, the long-term averages were standardized to a 'normal' base period from 1971-2000 in accordance with the recommendations of the World Meteorological Organization.
-The information presented for 2006 is derived from three principal sources; (1) observations made at the fixed AZMP site (Station 27) throughout the year from all research and assessment surveys, (2) measurements made along standard NAFO and AZMP cross-shelf sections from seasonal oceanographic surveys and (3)
+This manuscript presents an overview of the physical oceanographic environment in the Newfoundland and Labrador (NL) Region during 2007 in relation to long-term average conditions based on archived data.
+When possible, the long-term averages were standardized to a 'normal' base period from 1971 to 2000 in accordance with the recommendations of the World Meteorological Organization.
+The information presented for 2007 is derived from three principal sources: (1) observations made at the fixed Atlantic Zone Monitoring Program (AZMP) site (Station 27) throughout the year from all research and assessment surveys; (2) measurements made along standard NAFO and AZMP cross-shelf sections from seasonal oceanographic surveys; and, (3) oceanographic observations made during spring and fall multi-species resource assessment surveys (Fig. 1).
+Data from other research surveys and ships of opportunity are also used to help define the long-term means and conditions during 2007.
+These data are available from archives at the Fisheries and Oceans Integrated Scientific Data Management (ISDM)

-oceanographic observations made during spring and fall multi-species resource assessment surveys (Fig. 1).
-Data from other research surveys and ships of opportunity are also used to help define the long-term means and conditions during 2006.
-These data are available from archives at the Fisheries and Oceans Integrated Scientific Data Management (ISDM) Branch in Ottawa and maintained in regional databases at the Bedford Institute of Oceanography (BIO) in Dartmouth, Nova Scotia and at the Northwest Atlantic Fisheries Centre (NAFC) in St. John's Newfoundland.
+Branch in Ottawa and maintained in regional databases at the Bedford Institute of Oceanography (BIO) in Dartmouth, Nova Scotia and at the Northwest Atlantic Fisheries Centre (NAFC) in St. John's, NL.